-Regarding the home language groups,

-children who speak Luxembourgish\ at home have a significant advantage in all learning domains in comparison to all other home language groups.
-This advantage is greatest in Luxembourgish listening comprehension and most distinct in comparison to children who speak either a South Slavic language or Portuguese with both parents at home (76 and domain of early literacy (difference of over 70 points).
+Regarding the home language groups, children who speak Luxembourgish at home have a significant advantage in all 560 score learning domains in performance 540 comparison to all other home 520 language groups.
+This Épstan advantage is greatest in 500 Predicted Luxembourgish listening com-480 prehension and most distinct in comparison to children who speak either a South Slavic language or Portuguese with both parents at home (76 and associations, even after controlling for other background variables.